Sitemap

 Watch out for Red-Flags and Warning Signs!

-I find that reputable carpet and flooring installers take pride in their work and present themselves in a professional manor.
-Here are 10 reasons why you might want to consider hiring a different installer.
+I find that reputable carpet and flooring installers tend to take pride in their work and like to present themselves in a professional manor.
+Here are 10 things to think about during your search for a suitable installer.

-1. They don't return your calls or fail to keep you informed.
+1. They don't promptly return your calls or fail to keep you informed.

 2. They drive a beat up vehicle with trash on the dash.